geza-s/ipeo-amazon/README.md

 the training and testing.
 It is not needed to be re-run to be able to train or test our models.
 This pre-process mainly created the 3 csv which are given: "test.csv", "training.csv" and "validation.csv"

 The main files, here "Multilabel_classification_Amazon.ipynb" and "MultiModel_classification_Amazon.ipynb", are the files to run to train, validate and test the models.
 The two other associated python files integrate all the necessary functions and classes.
 All the important functions are grouped in the "engine" called files, while all the classes are in the "module" called files.

+Finally, "IPEO_Post_Processing.ipynb" is an additionnal file regrouping all the analysis and comparison we did.
+It is mainly creating figures for the report.

 ## Dependencies (to install beforehand)
 To be able to run without issues, the following python modules should be installed: